danustc/Image_toolbox/README.md

 * **network\_ui.py**: an interactive UI for individual dataset analysis and visualization.
 * **Analysis.py**: The core class of data analysis, which does activity soring, shuffling and background suppression.
 The class can be loaded by other analysis classes, such as **pca\_analysis**
 * **spectral.py**: The analysis on the frequency domain.
+* **spectral\_clustering.py**: some basic functions of spectral clustering.
+Although the clustering itself is performed by some built-in functions in **scikit-learn**, the unnormalized or normalized laplacian matrix and its eigen values are calculated and can be viewed, which helps you determine the number of clusters.
+* **hierachical\_sc.py**: using divide-and-conquer strategy to cluster a large population of neurons, and merge subclusters with high correlations.
+This module is still under test.

 ####  **registration**
 * **anatomy\_annotation.py**: annotate neuronal identities of selected neurons based on image registration outputs.
 Image stacks should be registered to the Z-brain template.